nyanpasu64/exotracker-cpp/src/DESIGN.md

 Tracker pattern state is immutable, using data structures supplied by the immer library.
 This allows the audio thread to read it without blocking.
 The UI thread creates edited copies of the old state, using structural sharing to avoid copying unmodified data, then atomically updates `History.current`.

+I am following some Rust-inspired rules in the codebase.

+- Polymorphic classes are non-copyable.
+Maybe non-polymorphic classes (not value structs) too.
+- Mutable aliasing is disallowed, except when mandated by third-party libraries (blip_buffer).
+- Self-referential structs are disallowed, except when mandated by third-party libraries (blip_buffer and portaudio), in which case the copy and move constructors are disabled (or move constructor is manually fixed, in the case of Blip_Buffer).
+- Inheritance and storing data in base classes is discouraged.

 ## Audio architecture

 Design notes at https://docs.google.com/document/d/17g5wqgpUPWItvHCY-0eCaqZSNdVKwouYoGbu-RTAjfo .